okawak/artemis_crib/content/crib_parts/_index.md

 weight = 3
 +++

-How artemis is used varies from experiment to experiment.
+Artemis configuration varies from experiment to experiment.
-We would like to explain in this chapter how they are configured and used in CRIB and the specific settings of CRIB.
+We would like to explain in this chapter how they are configured and used in CRIB experiment.

 {{% children %}}